geosolutions-it/ckanext-dcatapit/README.md

     `paster --plugin=ckanext-dcatapit vocabulary load --url http://publications.europa.eu/mdr/resource/authority/file-type/skos/filetypes-skos.rdf  --name filetype --config=/etc/ckan/default/production.ini`

 ## DCATAPIT CSW Harvester
 The ckanext-dcatapit extension provides also a CSW harvester built on the **ckanext-spatial** extension, and inherits all of its functionalities.
 With this harvester you can harvest dcatapit dataset fields from the ISO metadata.
-The CSW harvester uses a default configuration usefull for populating mandatory fields into the source metadata, this json configuration can be customized into the harvest source form.
+The CSW harvester uses a default configuration usefull for populating mandatory fields into the source metadata, this json configuration can be customized into the harvest source form (please see the default one [here](https://github.com/geosolutions-it/ckanext-dcatapit/blob/master/ckanext/dcatapit/harvesters/csw_harvester.py#L54)).
 Below an example of the available configuration properties (for any configuration property not specified, the default one will be used):

     {
        "dcatapit_config":{